ganeshforurs/code-assignment/README.md

 solution:
 -attached class daigram for assignment.
--Test cases under test folder for each problem -Section A Test cases ChickenTest, DuckTest, ParrotTest
+-Test cases under test folder for each problem -Section A Test cases ChickenTest, DuckTest, ParrotTest are passed -Section B Test cases ClownFishTest, DolphinTest, SharkTest are passed -Section C Test cases ButterflyTests are passed
 - PrintSolution stand lone class display the result for each mentioned questions results     in assignment pdf.